 CLOTHING AND FASHION DESIGN - This course is designed for students who have an interest in the fashion industry and a desire to learn to sew.
-The course will explore the principles and elements of design as well as fashion trends, fashion designers, merchandising, and apparel production.
-The last nine weeks of this course consists of construction projects that may evolve into apparel production.
-Students will be responsible for the cost of their chosen fabric and basic sewing supplies (which can run up to \$60 depending on the project chosen by the student) along with a general lab fee of \$10.
+The course will explore the principles and elements of design as well as fashion trends, history of fashion and fashion designers.
+We will also be constructing projects that will introduce you to the basic elements of sewing.
+Students will be responsible for the cost of their chosen fabric (which can run up to \$60 depending on the project chosen by the student), they will also have to pay a \$20 deposit for a box of sewing supplies, along with a general lab fee of \$10.

 RELATIONSHIPS - If you are interested in a career as a psychologist, social worker, or therapist this course will help you achieve that goal.
 Our relationships have a huge impact on our lives.
 In order to have successful relationships, many important skills are needed.

 Relationships is a course designed for those interested in learning about effective strategies for improving interpersonal relationship skills within friendships, opposite sex relationships, and family relationships.
 Some of the topics include: self-concept, values, stress management, depression, communication, decision-making, compatibility factors, love, marital readiness, and dealing with family and individual crisis.